Jewish Culture in Syria and the Last Jewish Man in Damascus

 Jewish Heritage in Syria

-Damascus houses the Eliyahu Hanabi Synagogue in Jobar, which is among the oldest synagogues globally, alongside 22 additional synagogues.
+Damascus houses the Eliyahu Hanabi Synagogue in Jobar, which is the oldest synagogue globally, alongside 22 additional synagogues.
 Aleppo used to have approximately 15 synagogues.
 The earliest Torah scrolls, crafted on deerskin, were discovered in Jobar, Tadif, and Al-Qaryatayn.

 The synagogue closed in the 1990s, after almost the entire Syrian Jewish population of more than 30,000 left.